symphony2colour/WhiteRabbit-Proxy/README.md

 # Description
 The WhiteRabbit box has a webhook with a potential SQL injection in it.
 However we can't simply achieve this SQL injection with sqlmap, because end point is protected with HMAC signature.
 Each time we send an unsigned/ or an invalid payload the server responds with "Invalid Signature".
-So this script is just gets a payload in a query parameter, calculates HMAC signature and forwards request to the endpoint.
+So this script just accepts a payload in a query parameter, calculates HMAC signature and forwards you request to the endpoint.

 # Usage

 1. Add a webhook url to /etc/hosts

 2. Launch script with a python: